Department: Boyd Center for Business and Economic Research, Economics

 Title: James and Joanne Ford Faculty Research Fellow and Associate Professor

 University of Florida, Ph.D Economics

 Appalachian State University, B.A.
 Economics & Accounting

 Celeste Carruthers is an associate professor in the Haslam College of Business at the University of Tennessee with a joint appointment in the Department of Economics and the Boyd Center for Business and Economic Research.
 Her research centers on education policy with crossovers into public economics, labor economics, and economic history.
-Recent and ongoing projects examine the effect of financial aid on college choices, Southern school expenditures in the wake of women’s suffrage, and the conditional black-white wage gap as of 1940.
-She teaches graduate and undergraduate courses in regulation and public expenditure analysis.
-Carruthers is a member of the Association for Education Finance and Policy Board of Directors, an affiliated researcher with the National Center for Analysis of Longitudinal Data in Education Research (CALDER), and she has served as a faculty advisor to several fellows in the Harvard Graduate School of Education Strategic Data Project.
+Recent and ongoing projects examine the effect of financial aid on college choices, career and technical education, and the consequences of segregated schools in the early 20th-century United States.
+She teaches graduate and undergraduate courses in public expenditure analysis, causal inference, and econometrics.
+Carruthers is the Editor-in-Chief of Economics of Education Review, a former member of the Association for Education Finance and Policy Board of Directors, a member of the CTE Research Network at the American Institutes for Research, an affiliated researcher with the National Center for Analysis of Longitudinal Data in Education Research (CALDER), and she has served as a faculty advisor to several fellows in the Harvard Graduate School of Education Strategic Data Project.

 Before arriving at UT in 2009, Carruthers earned a Ph.D. in economics from the University of Florida, an M.A. in economics from the University of New Hampshire, and a bachelor’s degree in economics and accounting from Appalachian State University.

 In the Media